hongkailiu/svt-case-doc/ocp_4.0/ocp_4.0.md

 ```

-Note that the mapping between puddle and nightly build is still unclear to me.
+Note that the mapping between puddle and nightly build is still unclear to me (See the update on 20190115 below).

 However, Tim Tielawa suggested we should use installer from registry.svc.ci.openshift.org/ocp, eg, `registry.svc.ci.openshift.org/ocp/4.0-art-latest-2019-01-11-000044:installer`.